urmoments-events/urmoments/AI_PROMPT.md

-# UrMoments Website - AI Prompt / Design Specification
+# urmoments Website - AI Prompt / Design Specification

-This file contains the **design requirements** for generating the UrMoments marketing website.
+This file contains the **design requirements** for generating the urmoments marketing website.
 The AI agent should follow these instructions when creating the HTML, CSS (Tailwind), and JS files.

 ---

 ## 🏷 Brand
-- **Name:** UrMoments
+- **Name:** urmoments
 - **Tagline:** *Your moments, our promise.*
 - **Tone:** Warm, trustworthy, family-centric.
 - **Colors (Tailwind):**